EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 print(tonumber("roblox")) --> nil
 ```

+### \_G / shared

+These are global variables which serve the exact same purpose, but are different tables.
+They're shared across every script with the same execution level, meaning that you can assign `_G.text` to `"hello"` or `shared.text` to `"hello"` and later reference that in another script.
+Think of them like the automatic global ModuleScript.

 ### assert

 Throws an error when the first argument is falsy (`false` or `nil`) with an optional second argument as the error message.